 And it’s not just something that will have a major impact on small businesses either.
 What about all of the larger companies that have implemented an eCommerce platform, but are now discovering that it doesn’t have the technology required to make their products available to all EU countries?
 Do they now have to consider re-platforming?

-Think about the marketing department of a company that sells their products online.
-Any online brand worth its salt will have a full marketing plan set out for the following 12 months.
+Think about the marketing department of a company that sells its products online.
+Any online brand worth it's salt will have a full marketing plan set out for the following 12 months.
 Campaigns will be planned around sales periods and major holidays, as well as their own on and off-peak seasons.
 But unfortunately, there’s no ‘one size fits all’ plan when you’re going to be trading in all EU countries.
 Take Italy, for example.
-There are two official sales periods during the year in Italy – winter and summer, when every shop can introduce clearance sales for 6-8 weeks maximum.
-Mid-season sales simply aren’t a ‘thing’ in Italy, however they’re huge in Ireland and the UK.
+There are two official sales periods during the year in Italy – winter and summer when every shop can introduce clearance sales for 6-8 weeks maximum.
+Mid-season sales simply aren’t a ‘thing’ in Italy, however, they’re huge in Ireland and the UK.
 So do brands not promote their mid-season sales to an Italian audience?
 Do they go gung-ho and extend their winter and summer sales to try to increase their Italian audience?
-All of a sudden, that 12 month marketing plan which was seemingly set in stone is now a moveable feast.
+All of a sudden, that 12-month marketing plan which was seemingly set in stone is now a moveable feast.

 Another consideration from an organisational point of view is the potential impact on omnichannel.
 If you’ve been trading in a single country where both online and offline stores have been synchronised and click and collect is an option for customers, you’ll have to readjust your inventory management strategy, not to mention your shipping methods and warehouse management.
 We all know that one of the biggest challenges for online retailers is optimising and maintaining stock.
 This certainly won’t make things any easier!